fishfolk/jumpy/assets/maps/README.md

 - Fork a repo in github's web UI
 - Push to your repo `git push git://github.com/YOUR_USERNAME/fish2`
-- Click the green button that will appear on your fork of GH web ui
+- Click the green button that will appear on your fork of github web ui

 And there is no way to break anything in the main repo doing this, so dont be afraid.
-It OK to commit extra files, do tons of extra commits, commit with a crazy commit message etc.
+It's OK to commit extra files, do tons of extra commits, commit with a crazy commit message etc.

-## Pushing to SourceHut

-SourceHut, right now, is a back-up option and  PR discussion is going to happen on GitHub.
-However there is a way to both clone a repo and do a PR through SourceHut.

-- For a repo with "Clone repo to your account button"
-- Push your changes to your SourceHut account
-- Click the "Prepare changeset" button in SourceHut
-- Click to the earliest commit you want to be in the PR (all your commits should be ble)
-- And send it to "not.fl3@gmail.com".
-I will migrate it to GH.